open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/PlutonicSauce.md

 # Seshank 👋

 Hey!
-I'm a CS student who I'm a car and tech enthusiast.
+I'm a CS student and really interested in cars and tech.

 ## Quick Facts
 - 📍 **Location:** Northern Virginia (EST)